todogroup/todogroup.org/_posts/2015-02-24-why-we-run-an-open-source-program-walmart-labs.md

 But before you open source anything, you have to remember that it is far from "free".
 If a team is going to throw some software over the wall, then it isn't for me.
 In my mind you are stepping up to the community to say that you are there to support it in some way.
 You had better have good documentation.
 You had better have a process for contribution.
 Be a good citizen.

-It takes time and resources to build a great open source team, so you shouldn't take it on lightly, but I believe that in this day and age I don't know if you could build out a matrix and conclude "we can afford not too".
+It takes time and resources to build a great open source team, so you shouldn't take it on lightly, but I believe that in this day and age I don't know if you could build out a matrix and conclude "we can afford not to".